-Our rental for 10 days was €380.
+We hire a rental car in Las Vegas for €380.
 In addition, we were charged a €45 drop-off fee for returning it at a different airport.
 And, of course, we bought full coverage insurance for the 10 days for €200.
 Don’t skimp on car insurance even if that means an increase to your US West Coast travel budget.

 Total cost for transportation = €725 (rental car for 10 days)

 If you want to save money Rent an RV in the USA and you will have accommodation and transportation all in one.

 ADVICE FOR SAVING MONEY on CAR RENTAL